ylabonte/procon-ip-rc/README.md

 An easy-to-use Mobile First app for the ProCon.IP pool controller, for controlling the relays and view all relevant information at a glance.

+This app is designed as PWA (Progressive Web App), which means you can install it from your favorite browser on desktop or mobile as local app including an auto-updates mechanism.
+As part of the PWA design, network access of such an app is restricted to HTTPS traffic.
+Hence you cannot use this app with your ProCon.IP without using a properly configured reverse proxy for ssl/tls offloading.
+Later on, the app will be available for download so that it can easily be installed/copied to the ProCon.IP microSD card.

 Part of this project is a workflow implemented via Github Actions that builds the current master state of this repo and pushes the result to a separate repo, from where the app is then published via Github Pages.
 See: https://procon-ip.labonte.cloud/

 As soon as the project reaches a usable state, this documentation will be updated as well.

+Feel free to fork, fix or extend this project and contribute your changes in form of a pull requests.

 _This project was generated with [Angular CLI](https://github.com/angular/angular-cli)_
 _and visualized with [Angular Material](https://material.angular.io/)._